-The majority of the farm subsidies go toward producing feed for animal agriculture.
-David Simon writes in his book “Meatonomics” that these subsidies are largely for the production of meat: “nearly two-thirds of government farming support goes to the animal foods that the government suggests we limit, while less than 2 percent goes to the fruits and vegetables it recommends we eat.”
+The majority of farm subsidies go toward producing feed for animal agriculture.
+David Simon writes in his book “Meatonomics” that these subsidies are largely for the production of meat: “nearly two-thirds of government farming support goes to the animal foods that the government suggests we limit, while less than two percent goes to the fruits and vegetables it recommends we eat.”

-Why Are Farmers Subsidized?
+How Are Farmers Subsidized?

 The Counter-Cyclical Payments (CCPs) program was a government payment based on the prices for specific crops.
 Like the direct payment system, CCPs formulas were based on historical data and not current production data.
 So, “if a farmer’s land was producing cotton at the time when the base acreage was calculated, the current owner will get a cotton CCP regardless of what he is or is not growing currently.”

-Both direct and counter-cyclical payments were established in the 2002 farm bill and administered by the USDA’s Farm Service Agency.
-CCPs were replaced with a new system of counter-cyclical payment for farmers when crop prices fall below certain levels, made up of Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) payments, in the 2014 farm bill.
+Both direct and counter-cyclical payments were established in the 2002 Farm Bill and administered by the USDA’s Farm Service Agency.
+CCPs were replaced with a new system of counter-cyclical payment for farmers when crop prices fall below certain levels, made up of Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) payments, in the 2014 Farm Bill.

-Marketing Loans, LDPs, and Certificates
+Marketing Loans, Ldps And Certificates

-The logic behind the government’s marketing loans to farmers is to prevent them from dumping their corn on a glutted market at harvest time.
+The logic behind the government marketing loans to farmers is to prevent them from dumping their corn on a glutted market at harvest time.
 The farmers can keep their crops in reserve and sell them when they are needed and will fetch a higher price.
 In this program, farmers use their crops as collateral.
 They can sell their crop at any time.
 If they sell when the price of their crop is high, they can repay the loan with cash.
 When prices are below the target price set by the program, the farmer can repay the loan at a lower rate, keep the difference between that and the full loan, and retain the crop to sell at a higher price.

 Commodity certificates are another option for farmers who do take loans.
 They can purchase these generic commodity certificates and use them to repay their loans.